noironetworks/cko/README.md

 #### 5.2.1 Verify CNI installation

-Regardless of the CNI installed, verify that all PODs get IP address and are in the Running or Completed state.
+Regardless of the CNI installed, verify that all pods get IP address and are in the Running or Completed state.

 **Note**, that some pods running in the host network namespace and share node IP addresses - those will be running even without CNI installed.